Anastasia-Labs/payment-subscription/docs/payment-subscription-design-specs/subscription-smart-contract.typ

 \
 ===== Validation
 \
 + *CreateService*

-  The redeemer allows creating of a new subscription sevice by minting only one unique CIP-68 compliant Service Token.
+  The redeemer allows creating of a new subscription service by minting only one unique CIP-68 compliant Service Token.

     - An input (at *`input_index`*) must be present to derive unique token names (using CIP68 prefixes).